Psalm 24

 who seek the face of Jacob’s God.
 Selah

-7 Lift up your heads, gateway!
+7 Lift up your heads, you gateway!

 Stand tall and straight